← Back to Blog

 Goldman Sachs revised its humanoid robot projections sixfold in January 2025, now forecasting a $38 billion market by 2035.
 Tesla plans 5,000 Optimus units in 2025, scaling to 100,000 monthly by 2027.
 Figure AI's valuation exploded from $2.6 billion to $39 billion in 18 months.
 Boston Dynamics' electric Atlas enters Hyundai factories this year.

-Unlike automobiles—which have standardized 17-character VINs enabling recall tracking, ownership history, and theft prevention—robots have no equivalent identification infrastructure.
+Unlike automobiles—which have standardized 17-character VINs enabling recall tracking, ownership history, and theft prevention—robots have no way to prove who's running them.
 The EU's 2017 Parliament resolution called for discussion of robot registration but saw no implementation.
 Shanghai's July 2024 humanoid guidelines—the world's first specifically for humanoids—remain voluntary.

 This gap between deployed technology and accountability infrastructure may be the largest in history.
-Soulbound robotics—applying non-transferable blockchain identity to physical machines—offers a path forward.
+Soulbound robotics—where robots verify the non-transferable identity of the AI operating them—offers a path forward.

 The Robot Safety Gap No One's Talking About